 At just three months, this is an early result.Photo Gallery

 Case Study: Anchor Breast Lift

-The patient is a 42-year-old who underwent an anchor breast lift using her own breast tissue to augment the upper pole fullness.
-The results is a significant lift of the breast, natural shape and restoration of fullness in the upper pole of the breastsPhoto Gallery
+The patient is a 42-year-old woman who went through an anchor breast lift procedure in which her own breast tissue was used to augment the upper pole fullness of her breasts.
+The end result is a significant lift of the breast, the return of the breast’s natural shape, and the fullness that was lost in the upper pole of the breasts.Photo Gallery

 What Is GalaFLEX® Surgical Scaffolding?